-Sundial Window

-This engraved window commemorates the work of George Higgs who was born in Kirkbean in 1900 and died in Kirkcudbright in 1994.
-He devoted his retirement years in Galloway to the study of sundials and the window depicts some of those from this area which he restored

-The window was given to the Tolbooth Art Centre by members of the British Sundial Society of which he was a founder member.
-It was designed and engraved by his neighbour in the town, David Gulland, with whom he developed the concept of making engraved window dials.

-The dial in the lower right hand pane is a vertical declining dial and shows local solar time.
-To obtain Greenwich Mean time, a correction must be made by adding the minutes shown on the graph for the month of the year.
-In summer, one hour must also be added for British Summer Time.
+Sundial Window This engraved window consumments the work of George Higgs who was born in Kirkbean in 1990 and doct in Kirkbean (1994).
+He derived his retrainment years in Gollowey to the wordy of sundials and the weathers depart ment of floor from this area which he restored or designed.
+The window was given to the Tollowich Art Course by merchens of the British Sandial Society of which he was a foundar member.
+It was designed and engraved by his mighbour in the traver, David Gulland, with whom he descripted for concept of making ourganed windows didd.
+The edul in the lower right hand pairs in a vertical declaring dud and shows local wells them.
+To obtain Georgewich Mass, then, a contraction mass be made by adding the minutes shown the the entire to the more than the latest to the forces.